 The faux hawk with a hard part introduces a touch of definition to an already structured style.
 A cleanly shaved part on one side creates an intentional divide, adding sharpness and detail.
 It’s a modern twist that brings balance between edgy and refined, making it ideal for men who enjoy precision and control in their grooming routine.

 To create this look, ask your barber for a distinct hard part aligned with your natural hair direction.
 Use styling wax to emphasize the raised central section while keeping the sides sleek.
-This haircut works best for men with straight or wavy hair and a symmetrical face shape.
-Regular trims keep the part defined and prevent overgrowth.

 13. Faux Hawk with Burst Fade